McMinnville, Tennessee: Annual cultural events

 The Grand Reopening of the New Park Theater was May, 16th 2015.
 Located on West Main Street, this 2 million dollar facility was restored to its original beauty and is now the home of concerts, plays, and movies.
 Multiple shows go on every year.
-Dream Reality Group performs there, Warren Arts, in contrast, does not.
+Dream Reality Group performs there, as does Warren Arts Community Theatre.

 The city hosts a number of annual and frequent events.
 The non-profit downtown revitalization organization Main Street McMinnville hosts "Main Street LIVE!", a summer concert series that is held in June and July.
 In Autumn, the Chamber of Commerce hosts the Autumn Street Fair on one day in October.
 It features crafts, food, live music, and other activities in downtown McMinnville.
 Throughout spring, summer and winter the city hosts the Warren County Farmers Market.

 The city also has an annual County A+L Fair.
 The event has regular rides and food booths, but also has local activities and food.
 Plenty of companies and non-profits set up food stands to advertise and raise money/awareness.
 In addition, there is a large seating area/stadium where there is a beauty pageant and music.

 Museums and other points of interest

 Falcon Rest, built in 1896, once served as the home of entrepreneur Clay Faulkner and his family.
 A large 10000 sqft, at the time of its completion it featured electric lights, indoor plumbing and central heat.
 PBS described the home as "Tennessee's Biltmore" due to its innovations and grandeur.
 In the 1940s the home was made into a hospital and nursing home and was eventually renamed Faulkner Springs Hospital.
 In 1989 George McGlothin bought the house and renovated it to its former 1896 appearance.
 In 1992 the house was placed on the National Register of Historic Places.
 The renovations earned the house the National Trust for Historic Preservation's Great American Home Award in 1997.
-The house is open to the public for tours, shopping, dining and special events.
+The house is open to the public for tours, shopping, dining, and special events.
 It also claims to be the home to a "friendly ghost".
 The Black House is the oldest remaining residence in the city.
 Built in 1825 by Jesse Coffee, it was one of the first in the area to have a brick exterior.
 Its current name stems from former occupant Dr. Thomas Black and his family.
 Dr. Black was a Confederate surgeon during the Civil War and purchased the home following the war.
 Dr. Black practiced medicine at the house.
 In the 1980s it was deeded to his relative, Jean Leonard, who worked with the Eagle Club to begin restoration on the house.
 The house serves as a museum and provides tours to the public.
 In 1983 the house was added to the National Register of Historic Places.